What Is An eBike?

 4. Sensor

 Sensors respond to the movement of pedals.
-When in “pedal-assist” mode, the motor is engaged when the pedals move (and dis-engages when they stop).
-Sensors are typically cadence (uniform power across pedal-assist speeds) or torque (a more natural power that adjusts to pressure placed on the pedals).
+When in “pedal-assist” the motor is engaged; when the pedals stop, so does the motor.
+Most of our models are equipped with a torque sensor (a more natural ride that adjusts to pressure placed on the pedals).
+Cadence sensors provide a uniform power across pedal-assist speeds.
 We can explain each in detail when you visit our shop.

 5. Display